Designations Congruent with Things: Chapter 9

 Ugh moderate bleeding.

-Newt looks over to see that Hermann is managing not to throw up by shutting his eyes and thinking.
-Probably he’s contemplating something super Zen, like maybe Gabriel’s Horn with the infinite surface area and the finite volume, that’s cool, that’s Zen, but unfortunately that means that when Hermann is done being Zen, or maybe once he’s achieved an approximation of Zenness, Newt is going to ruin it for him by being actively bleeding when he opens his eyes.
+Newt looks over to see Hermann managing not to throw up by shutting his eyes and thinking.
+Probably he’s contemplating something super Zen, like maybe Gabriel’s Horn with the infinite surface area and the finite volume, that’s cool, that’s Zen, but unfortunately that means that when Hermann’s done being Zen, or maybe once he’s achieved an approximation of Zenness, Newt’s going to ruin it for him by being actively bleeding when he opens his eyes.

 Hermann opens his eyes.

-“Yeah,” Newt says, managing to finish wiping all the blood off his face, probably, mostly, and then pinch his nose shut.
-“Look, there is literally no way that this is serious.
-You don’t bleed from your brain into your nose; that’s physiologically not going to happen unless you’ve got one heck of a skull fracture, which I do not have, please see the eight hundred thousand examples of astronomically high mental functioning I have been providing you with forhours now.
-I just have some very irritated capillary beds and trying not to throw up is enough of a pressure trigger to knock those guys over into bleeding a little bit, probably.
+“Yeah,” Newt says, managing to wipe all the blood off his face, probably, mostly, then pinch his nose shut.
+“Look, there’s literally no way this is serious.
+You don’t bleed from your brain into your nose; that’s physiologically not going to happen unless you’ve got one heck of a skull fracture, which I do not have, please see the two hundred and sixty-two thousand examples of astronomically high mental functioning I’ve been providing you with for hours now.
+I just have some irritated capillary beds and trying not to throw up is enough of a pressure trigger to knock those guys over into bleeding a little bit, probably.
 I don’t know; I’m not a neurologist.
-Maybe neurologists wouldn’t even know, because turns out that the nose is not the brain.
-Maybe let’s go somewhere with a good neurology department that’s a little bit counter-culture, what do you think?”
+Maybe neurologists wouldn’t even know, because turns out the nose is not the brain.
+Maybe let’s go somewhere with a good Neurology Department that’s a little bit counter-culture, what do you think?”

 “Agreed,” Hermann says, watching him like a hawk.
 A creeper hawk.